Megavoxel01/LOGL/README.md

 # LOGL
 An opengl rendering demo.
-Used for exploring various rendering effect.
+Used for exploring various rendering effects.